ekdeguzm/fire-earth-water/README.md

 **Link to the live demo found [here](https://ekdeguzm.github.io/fire-earth-water/)**

-Simple implementation of Rock Paper Scissors game from [The Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors) curriculum but with elements of nature instead.
+An implementation of Rock Paper Scissors game from [The Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors) curriculum but with elements of nature instead.

 Fire > Earth > Water > Fire.